exasol/script-languages-container-tool/doc/developer_guide/developer_guide.md

 - docker image
 - a running docker container

-Often, other tasks than depend either on the output or the action of one or more other tasks.
+Often, other tasks then depend either on the output, or the action of one or more other tasks.
 These dependencies build a direct acyclic graph of tasks, also known as workflow.